RishitAvadhuta/RishitAvadhuta/README.md

 - Genomic Analysis using R and Scala
 - Simulation development
 - Game Development in Unity
-- Linux Administration in Ubuntu (Cyberpatriot)
+- Linux Administration in Ubuntu (CyberPatriot Semifinals Qualifier)

 #### Languages: